Schveitzer/playwright_demo_tests/README.md

 trace files will not be automatically saved in case of failure.

 > Inside conftest.py there is a login function that will authenticate using the users from the
-> fixtures/users.json file, for each user teh function save the authenticated state
+> fixtures/users.json file, for each user the function save a authenticated state file

 > If login fails, the test suite is aborted